 TDF's Young Rider International Dream Program

-The 2018 Young Rider International Dream Program will tentatively take place July 16-23, 2018 in Aachen for the European Championships.
-The application for Young Riders and Chaperons will be available by the beginning of November 2017.
+The 2018 Young Rider International Dream Program will tentatively take place July 16-23, 2018 at the CHIO Aachen.
+The application for Young Riders and Chaperons is available now!
 Follow TDF's International Dream Program on Facebook for the latest news!

 In 2000, Michael Poulin, Olympian and National Board Member of The Dressage Foundation proposed a new program idea to take four top young American dressage riders to Europe for a two-week introduction to European dressage trainers, riders, facilities, and events.
 The Dressage Foundation administers and funds this program.